She can't let Joey suffer— but does she have what it takes to do right by him?

 |"No sneaking off between customers, all right?
 Unless you check with me first."
 Madam Olga swished a scarf in her young employee's face, and pinched her cheek.

 I don't need you—or your fake-roma dress.
-The sharp old primitive lady had to get by on her looks, but Morgan did not need to pose as a psychic; she had the quantum net.
-Still, putting up with the Madam Olga beat running her own store.
+The sharp old primitive lady got by on her looks, but Morgan did not need to pose as a wizard when the Quantum Net knew all the answers.
+Still, putting up with a Madam Olga beat filling out invoices.
 "Yes, Madam Olga."

 "Good.
-I should fire you, but such talent you have."
-She sighed, staring into the distance.
+The spirits say to fire you, but such talent!"
+Staring into the distance, Madam Olga sighed.
 "Hire a viper, stock up on antivenom.
 When you going to tell me how you get their names so fast?"

 Wouldn't you like to know?
 Morgan's right cheek smirked.

 A mouth-watering young man in a cardigan shuffled into the bookstore, unable to keep his eyes far ahead of his toes.

 "Ooh, say no more!"
 Madam Olga grinned and put her hands up, then gave him a sideways glance.
 "Poor guy.
 Kiss him once for me."

 The app revealed all: "Joey Hunderson.
 Work: stable.
 Health: excellent.
 Legal: good.
 Love life: single, involuntary: dumped by Faye LaRue.
 Internet activity: recently joined seven dating sites."

 Morgan took a moment to wish for the drama of wand and crystal ball, for the dastardly parades of torches and pitchforks.
 The twenty-first century had turned her Morgana Le Fay cover into a generic spy novel extra.
 With a wistful sigh, and a shake of her head, she tucked the phone back in her empty jeans pocket, where it vanished.
 "Phones."

 Joey wandered listlessly about the store, staring helplessly at the astrology section.